 The thermocouple work on broad temperature range ie –270 to 2300.

-25. Can I split my one T/C signal to two separate instruments?
+25. Can we split one T/C signal to two separate instruments?

 26. What are the flow measuring instruments used in Flow measurement ?